Sabayon Sauce, The Boston Cooking-School Cook Book, p. 409

 *Strawberry Baskets, June 26

 Beat yolks four eggs until thick, add one cup sugar gradually, and beat two minutes; add three tablespoons water.
 Put one and one-half tablespoons cornstarch in cup and fill cup with flour.
-Mix and shift cornstarch and flour with one and one-fourth teaspoons baking powder and one-fourth teaspoon salt, add to first mixture.
+Mix and sift cornstarch and flour with one and one-fourth teaspoons baking powder and one-fourth teaspoon salt, add to first mixture.
 Add whites four eggs beaten stiff and one teaspoon lemon extract.
 Fill buttered gem pans and bake.
 Cool, scoop out centers and fill with sweetened crushed strawberries.

 Strawberry Cottage Pudding, The Boston Cooking-School Cook Book, p.
 395